-The Dutch city joined Brussels and Bilbao this week in revealing its UEFA EURO 2020 host city logo - and promised a joyful experience for fans at a tournament that will be an unforgettable football celebration.
+The Dutch city joined Bilbao this week in revealing its UEFA EURO 2020 host city logo - and promised a joyful experience for fans at a tournament that will be an unforgettable football celebration.

 Amsterdam will add the unique football flavour of the Netherlands to UEFA EURO 2020, Royal Dutch Football Association (KNVB) president Michael van Praag said at the unveiling of the host city logo on Friday.